 The Information Retrieval and Crowdsourcing Lab was established to advance the state-of-the-art methodologies for search and human computation/crowdsourcing.
 The aim is to integrate crowdsourcing with automatic algorithms to improve search engine experiences, capababilities, and evaluation.

-The Information eXperience Lab is a research facility dedicated to the science of information studies, the empirically-based design of human-information interaction, and the education of graduate students in the process of both.
-This state-of-the-art lab is used to conduct experiments on human-information processing and usability, accessibility, and other studies of the interaction between humans and information sources.
+The Information eXperience Lab (IX Lab) is a research facility to advance the state-of-the-art in human-computer interaction (HCI), human-information processing, user experience (UX), usability, accessibility, and the interactions between humans and information sources.
+The lab is dedicated to the science of information studies, the empirically-based design of human-information interaction, and the education of students in the process of both.

 The Digital Archaeology Lab is a significant part of the School of Information’s research and education in digital archiving.
 The facility provides multiple computer platforms, including a complete forensic workstation, a variety of media drives, and current and legacy software for the purpose of recovering digital objects from noncurrent environments for transfer into a preservation environment.
 Students and faculty carry out research to develop extraction protocols and to test efficient and safe means of treating legacy media and formats.